 - Kathu Market, opposite Caltex Station

-- Thalang Fresh Market, right at the Heroines Monument on the way to airport.
+- Thalang Fresh Market, right at the Heroines Monument on the way to the airport.

 Scheduled Markets (on specific days)

 - Chalong market, near Wat Chalong

-- Sam Kong Market… hard to find this one, not far from Bangkok Phuket Hospital.
+- Sam Kong Market is hard to find, not far from Bangkok Phuket Hospital.

-- Phuket Weekend Naka Market, aka Phuket Chatuchak because its resemblance with the giant Bangkok week end market.
+- Phuket Weekend Naka Market, aka Phuket Chatuchak because of its resemblance with the giant Bangkok weekend market.
 This Market sells mostly cloth and fake brands, lots of ‘things’ that can’t be described.
-Best is to go and have a look, it’s past Central Festival Phuket.
+Best is to go and have a look; it’s past Central Festival Phuket.
 Most people enjoy it and try lots of fun food at the same time.
 No fresh market in there.

 - Chillva Night Market is the newest and most entertaining young market in Phuket Town